 Building a QuickStart Tennis Pathway for Yancey ES

-Benjamin Franklin Yancey Elementary School in Esmont, VA is the smallest of Albemarle County's 16 elementary schools.
-The 50+ year-old school is home to 140 students in grades PK-5 and a former (now reinstated) 21st Century grant site.
+Benjamin Franklin Yancey Elementary School in Esmont, VA was the smallest of Albemarle County's 16 elementary schools.
+The 50+ year-old school was home to 140 students in grades PK-5 and a former (now reinstated) 21st Century grant site.
 The 21st Century grant made a free after-school academic and enrichment program, Club Yancey, possible for six years.
 When funding ended in 2011, Club Yancey had to institute a fee for participants and look for other funding sources.
 Club Yancey enrollment dropped from almost 90% of the student body to only 50 kids.
 SOL test scores, which had risen significantly due to Club Yancey mentoring, also began to drop.
 (The grant was reinstated for the 2014/15 school year.
 HOORAY!)

 Yancey also faced other issues.
 Every few years the County School Board discusses the possibility of closing this community centerpiece -- most recently in October 2012.
 Thus far, this closeknit community has successfully joined together to avoid closure.
 The building is in need of modernization and repair, but is maintained in pristine condition.
 It is a cheerful, nuturing place where over 70% of the students are eligible for free or reduced lunches.
 Yancey students and surrounding residents have some of the highest food insecurity in the county.